Neon-Nomad/laforge-framework/README.md

   migrations/
     20250201_150203_add_field.sql
     state.json         # applied migration log
+  repaired/            # auto-migrate fallbacks (only when sandbox can't rewrite)
 ```

-`forge generate` compares the current domain to `schema.json`, writes the next migration into `.laforge/migrations/`, and updates the snapshot. `forge migrate` applies pending migrations to the target database (SQLite by default, configurable with `--db`). `forge status` reports applied vs. pending.
+`forge generate` compares the current domain to `schema.json`, writes the next migration into `.laforge/migrations/`, and (by default) runs the Docker-backed auto-migrate sandbox to validate/repair the SQL.
+Use `--skip-auto-migrate` if you need to bypass the sandbox (e.g., Docker unavailable); repaired fallbacks land in `.laforge/repaired/`. `forge migrate` applies pending migrations to the target database (SQLite by default, configurable with `--db`). `forge status` reports applied vs. pending.

 CI examples:
 - `forge migrate --check` fails if pending migrations exist.